rajgoel/course-machine-learning/02-lecture/slides.md

 - With 30 pairs of training data, we would have 30 $\cdot$ 10 = 300 equations.

 > [!NOTE]
-> A system of equations with 300 equations and 260 variables (ie. parameters of the neural network) cannot be solved (unless some of the equations are redundant).
+> A system of equations with 300 equations and 260 variables cannot be solved in general, therefore, we need to approximate.

 ---